finos/common-domain-model/documentation/source/event-model.rst

 The trade state is defined in CDM by the ``TradeState`` data type and represents the state of a trade at each stage in its lifecycle.
 With each trade creation or modification event, a new ``TradeState`` instance is created.
 Chaining together the sequence of ``TradeState`` instances then recreates the path each trade took within its lifecycle.

-``TradeState`` is a foundational data type within the CDM Event Model as it represents the input and output of Primitive Events.
-Therefore, all trade related information that can change throughout the trade lifecycle are representing within ``TradeState``.
+``TradeState`` is a foundational data type in the CDM Event Model as it represents the input and output of any state transition.
+Therefore, all trade-related information that can change throughout the trade lifecycle are representing within ``TradeState``.

 .. code-block:: Haskell